krmbzds/stars/README.md

 ## Dart

-- [ente-io/ente](https://github.com/ente-io/ente) - Fully open source, End to End Encrypted alternative to Google Photos and Apple Photos
+- [ente-io/ente](https://github.com/ente-io/ente) - FOSS, End to End Encrypted alternative to Google Photos and Apple Photos
 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
 AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
 The best open source alternative to Notion.

 ## Dockerfile